DoHerasYang/DoHerasYang.github.io/_posts/2020-02-12-ScalableML.md

 > export PATH="$PATH:$SPARK_HOME/bin:$PATH"
 > ```
 >
-> 3.Check the python version from your computer and You should add the the correspnding location information into the `~/.bash_profile`
+> 3.Check the python version from your computer and You should add the the corresponding location information into the `~/.bash_profile`
 >
 > ```shell
 > $ which python3